CrevsDaak/7c-galileo/readme.txt

 Respond to Insult 2: You think you're so tough, talking down to a halfling.
 I'm not at all impressed.
 Respond to Insult 3: You don't intimidate me in the slightest.
 Compliment 1: A more respectable man and warrior I've never known.
-Compliment 2: If I had half the courage you do, I wager I'd be set for life.
+Compliment 2: If I had half the courage you do, I reckon I'd be set for life.
-Compliment 3: Ah, my knight in shining armor, you are really quite the charmer.
+Compliment 3: Ahh, my knight in shining armor.
+You are really quite the charmer!
 Response to Compliment 1: Your kind words strike a chord within my very heart.
 I thank you.
-Special 1: Your beauty is as boundless as the Sea of Swords, Alora.
+Flirt 1: Your beauty is perhaps as boundless as the Sea of Swords, my lady.
-Special 2: You really are quite the thief; it seems you've stolen my heart.
+Flirt 2: You really are quite the thief; it seems you've stolen my heart.
-Special 3: Of all your beautiful curves, your smile is my favorite.
+Flirt 3: Of all your beautiful curves, your smile is my favorite.
 Inventory Full: I really haven't the space for all that rubbish.
 Not like a halfling makes for a good pack mule anyhow.
 Target Immune: Blast it, that's no use.